 Ich habe kein Geld, wenn ich Dinge einkaufe.

-I have no money when I buy things.
+I have no money if I buy things.

 The German use of wenn... dann is also parallel to the English “if... then.”
 We see this in the following example.